38 Idioms About Missing Someone

 • When I got her message, my heart skipped a beat.

-Other ways to say: Feel excited, feel emotional
+Other ways to say: Feel excited, flutter with emotion

 • I long for my cousin who moved to another state.